azsom/DSCoV-ChatGPT/README.md

 `conda activate dscov-chatgpt`

-You should be able to run `DSCoV - ChatGPT API.ipynb` now.
+You should be able to run `src/DSCoV - ChatGPT API.ipynb` now.

 ## OpenAI API key